Harleston, Suffolk

 Harleston is a village and civil parish in the Mid Suffolk district of Suffolk, England, just south of the Haughley Bends on the A14.
-It is located between the villages of Shelland and Onehouse, about 3 miles west of Stowmarket.
+It is located between the villages of Shelland and Onehouse, about 3 mi west of Stowmarket.
 In 2021 the parish had a population of 227.

+The parish church of St Augustine is a Grade I listed building.
+Originally a Norman church, with an extant 11th century doorway, it was largely restored in 1860.